jamesshore/quixote/ROADMAP.md

 ## To Do

+* NEXT: Check Value.safe()'s support for null and undefined

 * Inline Descriptor.describeMatch()?
 (It's obsolete, I think)
 * Change Descriptor.convert() --> Descriptor.convertNumber()?
 * How do we deal with descriptors that aren't comparable?